micro/micro/docs/reference/README.md

 #### Overview

 Event streaming differs from pubsub messaging in that it provides an ordered stream of events that can be consumed or replayed from any given point in the past.
-If you have experience with Kafka then you know its basically a distributed log which allows you to read a file from different offsets and stream it.
+If you have experience with Kafka then you know it's basically a distributed log which allows you to read a file from different offsets and stream it.

 The event service and interface provide the event streaming abstraction for writing and reading events along with